GhaithAl-Gburi/ASD-Teachers-Awareness/README.md

 `kruskal.test` and `wilcox.test` are base R functions (stats package).

 ---
-The script expects a CSV file (`input.csv`) with the following columns:
+The script expects a CSV file with the following columns:

 | Category                     | Variable names                                                                 |
 |-----------------------------|----------------------------------------------------------------------------------|